-NOTE ON PROJECT: Each of you may submit a full draft of your project any time between now and the end of the semester for feedback.
+NOTE ON PROJECT: Each of you may submit a full draft of your project any time between now and three weeks before the end of the semester (before 14 November) for feedback.
 Also feel free to schedule a zoom meeting to talk with me about your project.
 You are not required to submit a draft, but each of you is allowed to submit one draft when you think it most useful for the development of your project.
 Do not wait until the last two weeks-I will not have time.
 If we have fewer people in the class we will make more time per presentation & vice versa.
 See Annex A for description of research proposal term paper and instructions for your abstracts, presentations and for discussants' role.

-Week 5 - 23 September: Theory-On Deliberation & Participation
+Week 5 - 27 September: Theory-On Deliberation & Participation